HengDevOP/servertoolpolicy/README.md

 For assistance, feature requests, or data removal, please contact the Server Tool Support Team.

 By using Server Tool, you acknowledge and accept this Usage Policy. 🚀

-Would you like me to add a section about feature limitations or user bans for policy violations?